Bentopy: from simple packing to building cellular models

 Now we’ll add even more complexity by creating a double membrane system that forms distinct compartments.
 Different proteins will be placed in different compartments.
 This tutorial demonstrates:

-We’ll use the provided double membrane to create distinct inner and outer compartments, then place different proteins in each compartment.
+We’ll use the provided double membrane to create two distinct open compartments, then place different proteins in each compartment.
+Figure 7 contains a visual overview of how this system is constructed using the bentopy tools.

 Inspect the double membrane structure